tidyverse/tidyr/cran-comments.md

 0 errors | 0 warnings | 0 notes

+[master] > revdepcheck::revdep_report_cran()
 ## revdepcheck results

-We checked 811 reverse dependencies (716 from CRAN + 95 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 812 reverse dependencies (717 from CRAN + 95 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 29 new problems
+ * We saw 26 new problems
- * We failed to check 11 packages
+ * We failed to check 12 packages

-These failures are due to deliberate interface changes and maintainers were informed one month ago, one week ago, and again day.
+Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)